-The ensemble Chatham Baroque consists of Artistic Directors Andrew Fouts (violin), Patricia Halverson (viola da gamba), and Scott Pauley (theorbo) who invite an array of guest instrumentalists and vocalists for productions of world-class early music performed on period instruments.
+Founded in 1990, the ensemble Chatham Baroque consists of Artistic Directors Andrew Fouts (violin), Patricia Halverson (viola da gamba), and Scott Pauley (theorbo & baroque guitar) who invite an array of guest instrumentalists and vocalists for productions of world-class early music performed on period instruments.
 The group holds a concert series in Pittsburgh, lends its expertise in collaborative productions with other arts organizations, and tours nationally and internationally.
 Their most recent recording, No Holds Barred, was released in 2017.

-Since 1969, the Renaissance & Baroque concert series has brought distinguished early music artists from across the country and around the world to perform in Pittsburgh.
+Since 1969, the Renaissance & Baroque concert series has brought distinguished early music artists and ensembles from across the country and around the world to perform in Pittsburgh.
 This concert series spans approximately 1000 years of music from the Medieval period to the Classical period, and the performances range in size from solo recitals to baroque orchestras.

 Chatham Baroque ensemble